cnzzdale/Chupacabras/README.md

 ## TODO

+* Bug in localStorage: only first load is stored
 * Checking for no connection so not external JS are loaded an not 'ADD RSS' button
 * Design!!!